mozilla/glean/automation/taskcluster/README.md

 ## In-tree Docker images

-[Similar to Firefox][firefox], Application Service’s decision task supports running other tasks in Docker images built on-demand, based on `Dockerfile`s in the main repository.
+[Similar to Firefox][firefox], Glean’s decision task supports running other tasks in Docker images built on-demand, based on `Dockerfile`s in the main repository.
 Modifying a `Dockerfile` and relying on those new changes can be done in the same pull request or commit.